Quick Guide to the Fountains of Versailles (and Versailles Fountain Shows)

 La Machine de Marly

-The idea of pumping water from the Seine, the major river closest to Versailles, had existed for several years.
+The idea of pumping water from the Seine River, the major river closest to Versailles, had existed for several years.
 But the distance of 10 km and especially the drop of 142 meters required the design of a monumental and expensive machine to pump water and bring it to Versailles’ reservoirs.

-Finally, in 1682 the first Machine de Marly was inaugurated in the presence of the King and the court.
+In 1682 the first Machine de Marly was inaugurated in the presence of the King and the court.
 This machine pumped water from the Seine to the Domain of Versailles and the Château de Marly thanks to a system of wooden wheels, siphons, and an aqueduct.

 At that time, this amazing machine was considered the Eighth World Wonder, and it was visited by important dignitaries like Queen Victoria of England, the Tsar of Russia, and the US President.